 - Use content inventories to identify your existing content and avoid duplication.

 - Host your websites in the Energy.gov CMS.
-The CMS has a built-in search function, and all content is readable on mobile. in the websites in the Energy.gov CMS also have a consistent look and feel.
+The CMS has a built-in search function, and all content is readable on mobile.
+Websites in the Energy.gov CMS also have a consistent look and feel.

 - Archive outdated websites when they are no longer necessary.